 Allow or Deny the running of any process, these processes can be either specified directly or selected depending on configurable rules.

-Or a similar vain to above, specify which Windows services to stop or what services to select based on configurable rules.
+Or a similar vein to above, specify which Windows services to stop or what services to select based on configurable rules.